Jetting Functional Fluids

 There is no doubt that digital deposition of fluids containing functional materials, using inkjet heads is an extremely attractive proposition: being able to place a tiny and highly controlled amount of fluid to a few microns of placement accuracy has the potential to transform conventional manufacturing processes.
 Whether the functional fluids have electronic, pharmaceutical or other attributes, the challenges of getting them to “jet” with suitable performance and to “functionalise” on the target substrate are common headaches for the material deposition community.

-As part of the course, Neil will be carrying out demonstrations using a Dimatix DMP deposition system - your chance to see this deposition platform in action, including built in drop-watcher.
+As part of the course, there will be demonstrations using a Dimatix DMP deposition system - your chance to see this deposition platform in action.

 12:30 - 13:30 Registration

 The basic components of an inkjet system for functional fluid deposition

 - Basic tests for potential inkjet inks and re-formulation options

 - Fundamental choices when deciding on a system

 - Accuracy and compensation methods

 - Fundamentals of the substrate – ink interaction